Final Project - single cell RNAseq

 The requirements for the final project are:

 The responses to the questions should be written in the style of a scientific publication, but you will be graded on the content.
-Each question can be answered in as little as a paragraph so we encourage you to be brief.
+Each question can be answered in a short paragraph so we encourage you to be brief.